Chart Color Schemes

 Eltham North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Four projects identified by AreaSearch are expected to impact the area: St Helena Place, Nillumbik Play Space Renewal Projects, Eltham and Diamond Creek Major Activity Centres Structure Plans, Hurstbridge Rail Line Upgrades (Watsonia-Eltham).
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely to affect this region.
+Key projects are St Helena Place, Nillumbik Play Space Renewal Projects, Eltham and Diamond Creek Major Activity Centres Structure Plans, and Hurstbridge Rail Line Upgrades (Watsonia-Eltham).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.